SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers/Modifiers-BeginEditingAction.md

 ## Overview

 The `searchBarBeginEditingAction(_:)` modifier specifies a closure to execute when the user starts editing the `SearchBar`’s text.
-Available on iOS, visionOS, and macOS, it’s useful for tracking when the search bar becomes active.
+Available on iOS, iPadOS, visionOS, and macOS, it’s useful for tracking when the search bar becomes active.

 ## Parameters